hector-blanco/hector-blanco.github.io/_pages/research.md

 Segregated Welfare: The Effects of Federal Public Housing, with [Luca Perdoni](https://www.lucaperdoni.com/)
 <br>
 <br>
-The Impact of Massachusetts' Chapter 40B on Affordable Housing Beneficiaries: Evidence from Housing Lotteries (with N. Sportiche and D. M. Cutler) *Awarded Russell Sage Foundation Grant*
+The Impact of Massachusetts' Chapter 40B on Affordable Housing Beneficiaries: Evidence from Housing Lotteries (with [Noémie Sportiche](https://noemiesportiche.netlify.app/) and [David M. Cutler](https://scholar.harvard.edu/cutler/home)) *Awarded Russell Sage Foundation Grant*

 <!--
 * &quot;**Redistribution through Housing Assistance**&quot; <br > *joint with [Juliette Fournier](https://juliettefournier.site/)* <br > **Abstract**: We examine the distributional implications of the shift from public housing to subsidized private housing initiated by the U.S. government over the past few decades.
 We build a quantitative urban framework where housing assistance complements income taxation to redistribute across workers.
 We argue that provision of affordable housing involves a trade-off between indirect pecuniary redistribution and direct amenity spin-offs.
 On the one hand, public housing drives local rents down, while amplifying the spatial concentration of poverty.
 On the other hand, project- and tenant-based rental assistance enhances the local amenities of subsidized households by promoting mixed-income communities, but pushes private landowners’ rents up.

-* &quot;**The Impact of Fair Share Housing Policies on Health and Opportunity: Evidence from Massachusetts' Chapter 40B**&quot; <br > *joint with [Noémie Sportiche](https://noemiesportiche.netlify.app/), [David Cutler](https://scholar.harvard.edu/cutler/home), [Madeleine Daepp](http://www.madeleinedaepp.com/), and Erin Graves*
+* &quot;**The Impact of Fair Share Housing Policies on Health and Opportunity: Evidence from Massachusetts' Chapter 40B**&quot; <br > *joint with [Noémie Sportiche](https://noemiesportiche.netlify.app/), [David M. Cutler](https://scholar.harvard.edu/cutler/home), [Madeleine Daepp](http://www.madeleinedaepp.com/), and Erin Graves*

 -->